 Even though tubular carcinoma is an invasive breast cancer, it tends to be a less aggressive type that responds well to treatment.
 It isn't likely to spread outside the breast and is considered to have a very good prognosis.

 On the following pages, you can learn more about:

 - Symptoms and Diagnosis of Tubular Carcinoma of the Breast

 - Treatment of Tubular Carcinoma of the Breast

-The medical experts for IDC Type: Tubular Carcinoma of the Breast are:
+The medical expert for IDC Type: Tubular Carcinoma of the Breast is:

 - Clifford Hudis, M.D., Chief, Breast Cancer Medicine Service, Memorial Sloan-Kettering Cancer Center, New York, NY

 This expert is a member of the Breastcancer.org Professional Advisory Board, including more than 70 medical experts in breast cancer-related fields.

 Create a profile for better recommendations

 Breast self-exam, or regularly examining your breasts on your own, can be an important way to...